masemuta/rvep_study/README.md

 The R script `R/rbep_study.R` can be run to reproduce the results of the following study:

-**Macedo, S., Danner, M.A., FABRIS, F &, Tagliari, M.M.**.
+**Macedo, S., Danner, M.A., Fabris, F &, Tagliari, M.M.**.
 2025.
 Como a safra do pinhão afeta a evasão escolar?
 Um estudo de caso no Município de Clevelândia, Paraná – Brasil

 To run the script, you can either execute the `rbep_study.sh` shellscript file or run the R script under a R GUI such as RStudio.